Are you having difficulty with sleep or alertness? Consider being seen at the University of Michigan Sleep Disorder Center:

 All of our laboratories use American Academy of Sleep Medicine guidelines.

-The American Academy of Sleep Medicine (AASM) accredits our Center and shows that we provide the highest quality of care in sleep medicine.
-Our Center is also one of the few AASM Comprehensive Academic Sleep Programs of Distinction in the U.S.
+The American Academy of Sleep Medicine (AASM) accredits each of our sites.
+This recognition helps to demonstrate that we provide the highest quality of care in sleep medicine.

 Bring the Following to Your Clinic Appointment